Netopya/COMP428-Assignment2/README.md

 # COMP428-Assignment2
 Parallelized Quicksort using OpenMPI

+For COMP 428 Assignment 2
+Michael Bilinsky 26992358

 To create all the executable files for this assignment, run the command "make assignment2".
 The files can be removed by calling "make clean"

 First run "number_generator" to generate an "input.txt" file with random numbers to be sorted.
 This file will be used by the following programs for sorting.